‘Gloriously gluttonous body’: Fat cat up for adoption weighs 40 pounds

-RICHMOND, Va.
-(WRIC) — The fattest cat you’ve ever seen was recently put up for adoption by Richmond Animal Care and Control in Virginia.
+The fattest cat you’ve ever seen was recently put up for adoption by Richmond Animal Care and Control in Virginia.
+KTLA’s sister station WRIC reports.

 Patches weighs 40.3 pounds, Animal Care and Control said.
 He’s on a diet and exercise plan to get that number down, and he has been neutered, tested and chipped.
 The enormous cat is “very sweet,” they say.